 3. After 48 hours, you may switch to using low heat (e.g. a hot water bottle or heating pad), or continue to use ice for intervals of 20 to 30 minutes to reduce pain.

 2. Avoid strenuous activities.

 Don’t make matters worse!
 Avoid activities that may worsen your lower back pain, such as sitting or standing for prolonged periods.
 Gradually increase your activity level as you are able.
 You may also alternate rest with exercise, household chores, and other daily activities.

 If your job requires lifting heavy objects, sitting/standing for a long time, or other activities that may worsen your back pain, it may be helpful to ask your healthcare provider about a referral to an occupational therapist.
 An occupational therapist can show you techniques to reduce stress on your back.

 People who are overweight are known to be at greater risk for back pain, joint pain and muscle strain than those who are not.
 As such, it is important to maintain a healthy weight, so that no additional strain and pressure is added to your spine.

 Sleep on your back on a firm mattress or carpeted floor, with a pillow under your knees.
 Alternatively, you may sleep on your side in embryo position, with your knees bent.
 You may also place a small rolled towel in the small of your back for support.

 5. Wear low-heeled shoes

 Coco Chanel once said, “Keep your heels, head, and standards high.”
 However, if you’re susceptible to back pain, it might be best to keep your heels low.
-This is because your body compensates for the off-balance heels cause by flexing or forward bending the hips and spine, which causes excessive muscle fatigue and strain for your calves, hip and back.
+This is because your body compensates for the off-balance heels caused by flexing or forward bending the hips and spine, which causes excessive muscle fatigue and strain for your calves, hip and back.